CUSail-Navigation/intrasite/_posts/2020-06-12-documentation.md

 </code>
 </pre>

 Next, there should be a class-level docstring for each class (outer and inner) in your file.
-If you're overwritting the __init__ method, you should also describe the arguments and possible raised exceptions for that method here using 'Args' and 'Raises', which are coved in more detail below.
+If you're overwritting the *\_\_init\_\_* method, you should also describe the arguments and possible raised exceptions for that method here using *Args* and *Raises*, which are coved in more detail below.
 Here's one class-level docstring that I wrote for the NMEA parser:

 <pre>
 <code class="python">